Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-Healthcare workers, including nurse practitioners who look after patients with diabetes mellitus, should be familiar with metformin.
+All interprofessional healthcare team members, including clinicians, mid-level practitioners, nurses, and pharmacists, who look after patients with diabetes mellitus, should be familiar with metformin.
 It is the drug of choice for patients with type-2 diabetes mellitus.
 The drug is very safe, is cardioprotective, and enables weight loss.
 More importantly, the drug is relatively cheap.
 At the same time, the clinicians should encourage patients with diabetes mellitus to discontinue smoking, eat healthily, and participate in regular exercise.
+While it is a safe and well-tolerated drug, the interprofessional team still needs to monitor its use, be aware of contraindications and interactions, and document any potential issues so all team members have the same information and are operating from the same page, which will optimize therapeutic outcomes.
+[Level 5]